 Campaigns & Digital Director Sarah Golden develops creative communication campaigns, from mapping out strategy to implementing powerful social media plans shaped around clients’ branding and goals.

 Sarah has worked on climate policy on the state, national and international levels.
 As the Overseas Development Institute in London, she researched climate finance and investment for the European Commission Department DG CLIMA and handled media relations for multilateral climate conferences.
 She worked on water and land- use issues as a paralegal in Wyoming, served as legislative aide for Oregon state Sen. Alan Bates, and researched market and policy-based energy solutions for an energy consulting firm in Seattle.

 A multimedia journalist by training, Sarah is the author of the social and digital media section of the award-winning book The Campaign Manager.
 She holds a B.A. in Politics and Environmental Studies from Whitman College, and was an Annenberg Dean’s Scholar at the University of Southern California, where she earned an M.A. in Journalism.

-Visual Communications Director Cristen Farley brings a wide range of skills and techniques to her work, which ranges from designing digital and print advertising campaigns to visualizing complex data in digestible formats.
+Cristen brings a creative eye and a full menu of skills and techniques to her work, which ranges from visualizing complex data in digestible formats to designing digital and print advertising campaigns.
 She designs reports and other deliverables in print and digital formats, develops branding, and handles all things visual, from photo editing to social-media memes.

 Cristen strives to bridge the gap between complex information and target audiences through the use of visual aesthetics.
 Her design work is more than what you see at first glance; it’s always strategic, and every detail has a purpose.
 Cristen earned a degree in communication design with an emphasis in graphic design at California State University, Chico.